AN IMPORTANT MESSAGE TO OUR PATIENTS ABOUT COVID-19 CORONAVIRUS

 Dear Patients & Families,

 University Cancer & Blood Center is committed to the health and safety of our patients, staff, and community.
 As we continue to closely monitor the coronavirus (COVID-19) situation, we want to assure you that we are taking necessary precautions to ensure your safety as recommended by the Centers for Disease Control (CDC) and local authorities.
 For the health and safety of all UCBC patients, their family members, and our staff, we are encouraging our patients to utilize our optional Telehealth services if/when possible, in lieu of on-site appointments during the COVID-19 (Coronavirus) pandemic.
 You can contact us at (706) 353-2990 or through our patient portal, with any questions or to inquire about changing your currently scheduled in-office appointment to a Telehealth visit.
-UCBC will send an appointment link via text or email before a patient’s scheduled appointment.
-This link will include step by step instructions on how to use this service.
-This service will be utilized through doxy.me.
-This service is CMS-approved and HIPAA compliant.
 As an added precaution, we ask that you please assist us by doing the following during your visit to our locations:

 - ALL PATIENTS and STAFF will go through a verbal screening process upon entering our buildings, before entering the waiting rooms.
-Screening questions will relate to: If you have traveled outside the U.S. or any area with active coronavirus cases; If you are currently experiencing any flu-like symptoms such as fever, body aches or cough; or if you have been in contact with anyone who has been diagnosed with the coronavirus
+Screening questions will relate to: IIf you are currently experiencing any flu-like symptoms such as fever, body aches or cough; if you have been in contact with anyone who has been diagnosed with the coronavirus: and current COVID-19 vaccination status.

-- NO companions/caregivers will be allowed inside with patients or inside any UCBC buildings.
-We understand this is extremely difficult for those seeking support during cancer treatment.
+- ONE companion/caregiver will be allowed inside with patients or inside any UCBC buildings.
 This policy has been put into place in the best interest of protecting all patients and staff.
 We deeply appreciate your understanding.

 - ANY PATIENT experiencing any of the above symptoms or who has been in contact with anyone with the above symptoms will not be permitted to enter our building and we will gladly reschedule his/her appointment to a later date.